RayBB/openlibrary-docs/Developer-Resources/Writing-Bots.md

 **Question** Great, I now have a bot account, I can start fixing thousands of problems I've noticed, right?

 **Answer** Hold on!
-After you have been granted bot access, *please do not* run a bot script to change metadata in bulk (for more than 100 records) until it has first been reviewed by @charles.
-The right process is to create a new directory for your bot within the https://github.com/internetarchive/openlibrary-bots repository, to open a PR, and to add @charles (@hornc on github) or myself (@mekarpeles on github) as the reviewer.
+After you have been granted bot access, *please do not* run a bot script to change metadata in bulk (for more than 100 records) until it has first been reviewed by charles (@hornc on github).
+The right process is to create a new directory for your bot within the https://github.com/internetarchive/openlibrary-bots repository, to open a PR, and to add charles (@hornc) or myself (@mekarpeles) as the reviewer.

 ***